Lost-Crow23/2_tier_architecture_deployment_AWS/2_Teir_Deployment.md

 - Making an App instance.

 - Connect the instance to the local host using the right security group, ssh and http groups.

+Security Group should be as follows:

+- Select the instance and go to SG

+- "Edit inbound rules"

+- Add new rule: Custom TCP, Set Port 3000, Source "IPv4 from anywhere (0.0.0.0)", Save rule.

 - 1. From your admin git bash terminal use the `.ssh` command to get into the tech221.pem file by the .ssh folder.